DBL Acetylcysteine (Acetylcysteine)

 How It Works

-It works by reacting with a toxic metabolite of paracetamol to prevent it from damaging the liver.
-This medicine is most effective when started within 8 hours of paracetamol exposure.
+Acetylcysteine works by reacting with a toxic metabolite of paracetamol to prevent liver damage.

-DBL Acetylcysteine is given only in hospital settings as a slow intravenous infusion (drip) into a vein.
-Your doctor will determine the exact dose based on your condition and weight.
+DBL Acetylcysteine is given as a slow infusion into a vein, and the dosage will be determined by your doctor based on your condition and weight.

 Side Effects